zephyr06/zephyr06.github.io/content/authors/admin/_index.md

 Everything can be optimized!
 In my research, I utilize math to optimize robots, real-time systems, and machine learning.
 My previous experiences range from high-level applications (robotics, autonomous driving, ML) to low-level operating systems (OS, scheduling, system design) and computer architecture.
 My other research interests include data-centric and trustworthy ML, and distributed systems.

-I'm going to join Google-YouTube after graduation in 2025.
+I'm going to join Google after graduation in 2025.
 Before it, I had a wonderful internship at Qualcomm in San Diego in 2024 summer.
 {style="text-align: justify;"}